0.3 - Method summary

 There is a gradient of maturity degrees, from the beginner organisation to the most experienced.
 To adapt to this diversity, the Bilan Carbone® method is offered in 3 main maturity levels (Beginner, Intermediate and Advanced):

-The organisation's objective is to mobilise certain key teams to carry out a first accounting of its GHG emissions, and establish a simple associated transition plan with short‑term objectives.
-One objective of this first transition plan will be to renew the process aiming for an Intermediate level Bilan Carbone®.
-Hierarchical involvement and governance of the carbon subject are emerging.
-In general, this level is suitable for a beginner organisation or a small structure with few resources, carrying out its first Bilan Carbone®, wishing to meet the Regulatory GHG Assessment, or the Diag Décarbon'action.
+The organisation's objective is to mobilise some key teams to carry out a first accounting of its GHG emissions, and to establish a simple transition plan associated with short-term objectives.
+One objective of this first transition plan will be to renew the approach aiming for an Intermediate level Bilan Carbone®.
+Hierarchical involvement and governance of the carbon topic are emerging.
+In general, this level is suitable for a beginner organisation or a small structure with few resources, conducting its first Bilan Carbone®, wishing to meet the Regulatory GHG Assessment, or the Diag Décarbon'action.

-The objective of an Intermediate level Bilan Carbone® is to carry out an exhaustive accounting of its emissions, with a view to establishing a complete, quantified transition plan including medium‑term objectives.
-All stakeholders will be mobilised, whether internal or external to the organisation.
-Hierarchical involvement and governance of the carbon subject are increasingly integrated.
-This is the Bilan Carbone® as historically carried out, and concerns the majority of organisations.
-An Intermediate level Bilan Carbone® is typically an improved renewal of a previous Beginner level process.
+The objective of a Bilan Carbone® at Intermediate level is to carry out an exhaustive accounting of its emissions, in order to establish a complete, quantified transition plan, including medium-term objectives.
+All stakeholders will be engaged, whether internal or external to the organisation.
+Hierarchical involvement and governance of the carbon topic are increasingly integrated.
+This corresponds to the Bilan Carbone® as it has historically been carried out, and concerns the majority of organisations.
+An Intermediate level Bilan Carbone® is typically an improved renewal of a previous Beginner level approach.

-An Advanced level Bilan Carbone® is characterised by in‑depth accounting of the most significant emission categories.
+An Advanced level Bilan Carbone® is characterised by in-depth accounting of the most significant emission categories.
 The organisation has equipped itself between two renewals of the Bilan Carbone® (or equips itself during the process) with an analysis of transition risks and opportunities in addition to its Bilan Carbone® approach.
-The organisation has equipped itself between two renewals of the Bilan Carbone® (or equips itself during the process) with a genuine low‑carbon transition strategy (possibly via ACT Step‑by‑Step or other equivalent methods).
-The organisation can amend it and monitor its evolution through regular renewals of the Advanced level Bilan Carbone®.
+The organisation has, between two renewals of the Bilan Carbone® (or develops during the process), a true low-carbon transition strategy (possibly via ACT Step-by-Step or other equivalent methods).
+The organisation can amend it, and monitor its evolution through the regular renewal of the Advanced level Bilan Carbone®.
 The Bilan Carbone® serves as an internal steering and management tool for the organisation's GHG emissions.
 Carbon indicators feed into the organisation's overall strategy.
-It is relevant for an Advanced level to implement analytical carbon accounting.
-The transition plan is quantified and sets a long‑term emissions reduction objective, even a transformation of the business model, made credible by a decarbonisation trajectory scheduled in the short, medium and long term.
-All stakeholders are mobilised.
-The Advanced level Bilan Carbone® allows meeting the majority of the CSRD ESRS E1 requirements.
-Hierarchical involvement and governance of the carbon subject are priorities for the organisation.
-This level concerns organisations most mature on low‑carbon transition issues, with dedicated internal resources.
-Assessments of the Bilan Carbone® or of the organisation's strategy can confirm this maturity.
+It is relevant for the Advanced level to implement analytical carbon accounting.
+The transition plan is quantified and sets a long-term emissions reduction objective, possibly transforming the business model, credibilised by a decarbonisation trajectory with short-, medium- and long-term milestones.
+All stakeholders are engaged.
+An Advanced level Bilan Carbone® enables meeting the majority of the CSRD ESRS E1 requirements.
+Hierarchical involvement and governance of the carbon topic are priorities for the organisation.
+This level concerns organisations most mature on low-carbon transition issues, with dedicated internal resources.
+Evaluations of the Bilan Carbone® or of the organisation's strategy help confirm this maturity.

-At the start of the process, the organisation shall choose an appropriate maturity level and comply with the corresponding requirements.
-A maturity questionnaire allows a quick estimation of an organisation's maturity level.
-It is not intended to be exhaustive, but provides an initial idea of the appropriate maturity level to target during the process.
+At the start of the approach, the organisation shall choose a maturity level adapted to it, and comply with the corresponding requirements.
+A maturity questionnaire allows a quick estimate of an organisation's maturity level.
+It is not intended to be exhaustive, but provides an initial idea of the appropriate maturity level to target during the approach.

-The organisation may directly aim for the level corresponding to its objectives, needs and maturity, without necessarily starting at the Beginner level.
-The organisation shall progress in terms of maturity at each iteration of the process.
+The organisation may directly target the level corresponding to its objectives, needs and maturity, without necessarily starting at the Beginner level.
+The organisation shall progress in terms of maturity at each iteration of the approach.
 This does not necessarily translate into reaching a higher level.

 🌐 English version of this image.

-Although Bilan Carbone® provides a modular methodology, the requirements for each level are strict.
+While the Bilan Carbone® offers a modular methodology, the requirements for each level are strict.
 Each level is defined by specific criteria:

 🌐 English version of this image.

-The closure of the process and its reporting is done in 2 or 3 steps:
+The closure of the approach and its presentation is done in 2 or 3 steps:

-1. A internal reporting: by the Bilan Carbone® coordinator, accompanied by the project team.
-It is composed of all the Bilan Carbone® Deliverables (presented below).
+A internal presentation: by the Bilan Carbone® coordinator, accompanied by the project team.
+It consists of all Bilan Carbone® Deliverables (presented below).
 These deliverables are archived by the organisation itself.

-2. A reporting and publication of the results: on the one hand, to contribute to public knowledge in carbon accounting, the organisation's GHG profile is deposited anonymously on the Observatoire de la Comptabilité Carbone en France (OCCF) to improve knowledge of GHG emissions across different sectors.
-On the other hand, the organisation may publish its assessment (in whole or in part) on its website, in its external documentation and on networks.
+A presentation and publication of the results: on the one hand, to contribute to public knowledge in carbon accounting, the organisation's GHG profile is deposited anonymously on the Observatoire de la Comptabilité Carbone en France (OCCF) to improve knowledge of GHG emissions of different sectors of activity.
+On the other hand, the organisation may publish its assessment (in whole or in part) on its website, in its external documentation and on social networks.

-3. A results presentation possibly supported by a evaluation voluntary : If the organisation wishes to have its inventory evaluated by an independent evaluator, additional documents shall be annexed to the Bilan Carbone® Deliverables (presented below).
+A results presentation possibly supported by a evaluation voluntary : If the organisation wishes to have its assessment evaluated by an independent evaluator, supplementary documents are to be annexed to the Bilan Carbone® Deliverables (presented below).
 The result of the evaluation will also appear on the Observatoire de la Comptabilité Carbone en France (OCCF).

 The Deliverables of a Bilan Carbone® include:

-Important: the requirements relating to these deliverables may vary according to the process maturity level (Beginner, Intermediate, Advanced).
+Important: the requirements regarding these deliverables may vary according to the maturity level of the approach (Beginner, Intermediate, Advanced).
 Details can be found in the full guide.

 Evaluation of the Bilan Carbone®